ParulParima/LabelMe-Image-Data-Augment-/README.md

-# LabelMe - Image Data Augmentation
+# Image Data Augmentation

 ## Introduction

-This script is used to augment image data created using LabelMe-MIT.
+This script is used to augment image data created using **LabelMe-MIT**.
 It copies the annotated part from the reference image (input annotated image) and paste it randomly to any possible area of the provided background images.

 ### Constraints